-As of June 30, 2022, the carrying amount of our \$230.0 million aggregate principal amount convertible senior subordinated notes due 2026 was \$224.9 million.
+As of September 30, 2022, the carrying amount of our \$230.0 million aggregate principal amount convertible senior subordinated notes due 2026 was \$225.3 million.
 The 2026 Convertible Notes accrue interest at a rate of 1.5% per annum, payable semi-annually in arrears on April 15 and October 15 of each year, and will mature on April 15, 2026, unless earlier repurchased or converted at the option of holders.
-The conversion rate, which is subject to customary adjustments upon the occurrence of certain events, is 51.92 shares of common stock per \$1,000 principal amount of 2026 Convertible Notes, or approximately \$19.26 per share.
-This initial conversion price represents a premium of approximately 151% over the closing price of \$7.68 per share of our common stock on the Nasdaq Global Market on July 18, 2022.
+Since inception, the conversion price has been 51.9224 shares of common stock per \$1,000 principal amount of the 2026 Convertible Notes, which represents a conversion price of approximately \$19.26 per share of common stock.
+The initial conversion price represents a premium of approximately 30.0% over the last reported sale of \$14.815 per share of our common stock on the Nasdaq Global Market on April 14, 2020, the date the 2026 Convertible Notes were issued.
+The conversion rate and conversion price will be subject to customary adjustments upon the occurrence of certain events.
 The 2026 Convertible Notes are not redeemable at our election before maturity.
+If the 2026 Convertible Notes were converted on September 30, 2022, the holders of the 2026 Convertible Notes would have received common shares with an aggregate value of \$114.8 million based on the Company's closing stock price of \$9.61.

 In connection with the pricing of the 2026 Convertible Notes, we entered into privately negotiated capped call transactions with certain of the initial purchasers of the 2026 Convertible Notes and other financial institutions.
-The cap price of the capped call transactions, which is subject to certain adjustments under the terms of the capped call transactions, is the initial amount of \$25.93 per share, which represents a premium of approximately 238% over the closing price of our common stock of \$7.68 per share on July 18, 2022.
+Since inception, the cap price has been \$25.93 per share, which represents a premium of approximately 75.0% over the last reported sale price of the Company's common stock of \$14.815 per share on April 14, 2020, and is subject to certain adjustments under the terms of the capped call transactions